Updated: May 31

 Here are my top 5 low waste alternatives to start you on your way to hosting a great low waste party.

 In today’s digital age its super simple to create your own invites online and text or email them to your guests.
-No paper waste as there is no need for them to print them either, we all have calendars on our smart phones.
+No paper waste as there is no need to print them, we all have calendars on our smart phones.

 One of the biggest sources of party waste are decorations.
 There are so many things you can use that will create zero waste while still creating a fantastic looking party.
 Recycled fabric made in to bunting is a decoration that can be used over and over.
 Bunches of flowers and even your indoor plants can be made into wreaths, set up as table decorations and used as cake toppers.
 Recycled Paper garlands are great decoration and fun to make with the kids.
 Both can be composted at the end.
 When considering your decorations avoid balloons and keep it minimal.
 Use things that are either recyclable or compostable and please don’t add Glitter!